idaholab/Malcolm-Helm/README.md

         claimName: test-claim
 ```

-This Pod definition lists `test-claim` in the `volumes:`` section at the bottom of the file which matches the PersistentVolumeClaim's `name` field above and ties the two together.
+This pod definition lists `test-claim` in the `volumes:` section at the bottom of the file which matches the PersistentVolumeClaim's `name` field above and ties the two together.

 Both of these test files are avalabile as part of the nfs-subdir-external-provisioner source code and can be deployed directly from GitHub: